1van-C/My-projects/Machine Learning/Supervised learning/README.md

 # Supervised learning

 Scripts and markdown I created for exams at uni.

-Mostly in Spanish.
+Therefore, in Spanish.

 #